nicc777/kubernetes-from-scratch/chapter_04/README.md

 ## Configuring an Ingress Gateway

-An ingress controller is required to ensure that traffic to our deployed services is reachable from the outside (, more specifically, outside the cluster - be that from your LAN or even from the Internet).
+An ingress controller is required to ensure that traffic to our deployed services is reachable from the outside, more specifically, outside the cluster - be that from your LAN or even from the Internet.

 We will be using an `nginx` ingress controller for kubernetes and you can find more detailed information [from the official installation documentation](https://kubernetes.github.io/ingress-nginx/deploy/).